authlib/joserfc/docs/guide/jws.rst

 There are two types of JSON JWS serializations, "general" and "flattened".
 The above example is a General JSON Serialization.
 A Flattened JSON Serialization contains only one member.
-Compair the bellow examples:
+Compare the below examples:

 .. code-block:: json
     :caption: Flattened JSON Serialization